-Version Version date antiSMASH 6.0.0 21-02-2021
+Version Version Date antiSMASH 6.0.0 21-02-2021

---input-file/-if A text file with on each line a genome number and the full path to the corresponding antiSMASH output file, separated by a space.
+<databasedirectory></databasedirectory> Path to the database root directory. <antismashfile></antismashfile> A text file with on each line a genome number and the full path to the corre- sponding antiSMASH output file, separated by a space.

---annotations-file/-af A text file with the identifiers of annotations to be included, each on a separate line.
+annotations-file/-A A text file with the identifiers of annotations to be included, each on a separate line.
 The most recent annotation is selected for genomes without an identifier.